 You have a better chance of being struck by lightning than you do of winning the lottery.
 Regardless, that incredibly slim chance doesn’t stop nearly 100 million people from buying tickets every single year.
-On January 8, 2018, one lucky New Hampshire resident chose the winning numbers for the Mega Millions lottery, but oddly enough, the person isn’t claiming it.
+On January 8, 2018, one lucky New Hampshire resident chose the winning numbers for the Mega Millions lottery, Oddly enough, she wasn’t able to claim what was hers for nearly two months.

-It’s uncanny to think a person would just let $600 million slip through their fingertips.
+It’s uncanny to think a person would let $600 million slip through their fingertips.
 What’s the point in playing?
 Luckily, NPR dug around to find out what’s going on with the unclaimed winnings.
-Here’s the real reason this woman refuses to claim her lottery jackpot.
+Here’s the real reason this woman was nearly denied her lottery jackpot.

 1. Jane Doe wants to stay anonymous